 Moreover, hot yoga stimulates your body to do workouts much better than the regular yoga.
 This yoga style flexes your muscles much better than regular yoga.
 In other words, your body responds much faster to the conditions necessary for proper weight loss.
 After each session of hot yoga, your muscles and metabolism perform better than the last time.

 On the other hand, regular yoga requires you to practice a warm-up set to ready the muscles and joints for the session ahead.
 It is a slow process that takes time when it comes to losing weight.

 Do you want to know what is hot yoga?
-Enroll in a certified yoga school and learn all about this effective yoga style under the guidance of yoga experts.
+Enroll in a yoga school and learn all about this yoga style also know about hot vs regular yoga.